alighten-dev/FootprintOrderFlow/FootprintOrderFlow_README.md

 - **Enable/disable** the footprint, summary table, signal grid, and legend independently.
 - **Font size** can be set for both the footprint and summary table.
-- **Opacity** and color brushes for Bars, Value Areas, and POCs are fully exposed as properties.
+- **Customizable footprint** font size and color brushes for Bars, Value Areas, and POCs are fully exposed as properties.
 - **Stability update**: internal key checks prevent missing-key errors during rendering.

 ## Plots & Signals